Delve.ai

 Create personas

 • Know your B2B buyers: Gather answers for the above questions from your potential buyers.
 This can be via traditional methods of interviewing or using data analytics at scale.
-For example, our software, Live Persona by Delve AI, creates B2B buyer personas in minutes by analyzing your Google Analytics data.
+For example, our software, Website Persona by Delve AI, creates B2B buyer personas in minutes by analyzing your Google Analytics data.

 • Segment your users: You will likely have more than one type of customer or need that you serve to, and hence, creating multiple B2B buyer personas is required.
 Group the characteristics and segment them under the categories of personalities based on the above B2B persona questions.